About me

 Research

-My research explores the two-way interaction between AI and economic systems, focusing on (1) how AI can improve economic decision-making and (2) how economic principles can shape AI-driven markets.
+My research explores the two-way interaction between AI and economic systems, studying how AI can enhance economic decision-making and how economic principles can guide the design of intelligent, adaptive AI systems.

 Teaching